-Pre-requisites: FILM 1010 - Basic Skills for Film and Television Production I
+• Pre-requisites: FILM 1010 - Basic Skills for Film and Television Production I

-FILM 1040 Film and Television Production Scheduling/Movie
+FILM 1040 Film and Television Production Scheduling/Movie Magic (3)

-Magic (3) Continues the exploration into the techniques of Film and Television Production by acquainting students with the pre- production process of script breakdown, scene evaluation and film production scheduling strategies.
+Continues the exploration into the techniques of Film and Television Production by acquainting students with the pre- production process of script breakdown, scene evaluation and film production scheduling strategies.
 Utilizes the industry standard, Entertainment Partners/Movie Magic Scheduling software, students will become familiar with this essential pre- production process and will also become proficient in navigating this powerful production software tool.

-FILM 1010 - Basic Skills of Film and Television Production I FILM 1020 - Basic Skills of Film and Television Production II
+- Pre-requisites: All required - $\circ~$ FILM 1010 Basic Skills of Film and Television Production I - FILM 1020 Basic Skills of Film and Television Production II - Co-requisites FILM 1050 Film and Television Production Budgeting/Movie Magic

-Co-requisites FILM 1050 - Film and Television Production Budgeting/Movie Magic
+FILM 1050 Film and Television Production Budgeting/Movie Magic (3)

-FILM 1050 Film and Television Production Budgeting/Movie

-Magic (3) Continues to teach the industry software.
-Following the pre-production scheduling process, comes the utilization of the data collected through the scheduling software and the creation of an accurate production budget for Film/Television.
+Continues to teach the industry software.
+Following the pre-production scheduling process, comes the utilization of the data collected through the scheduling software and the creation of an accurate production budget forFilm/Television.
 Entertainment Partners/Movie Magic Budgeting software will be used to introduce students to the complex tasks of calculating costs for talent, crew, locations, union fees, overtime/penalties, art direction & scenic, etc through post production to final product.
 Students will become familiar with this essential pre-production process and will also become proficient in navigating this powerful production software tool.

-FILM 1010 - Basic Skills of Film and Television Production I FILM 1020 - Basic Skills of Film and Television Production II

-FILM 1040 - Film and Television Production Scheduling/Movie Magic
+- Pre-requisites: All required - $\circ~$ FILM 1010 Basic Skills of Film and Television Production I - FILM 1020 Basic Skills of Film and Television Production II - FILM 1040 Film and Television Production Scheduling/Movie Magic

-FILM 1100 GFA Introduction to On-Set Film
+FILM 1100 GFA Introduction to On-Set Film Production (6)

-Production (6) This course provides students with a basic set of skills and insights sufficient to be integrated onto the sets of working film productions.
+This course provides students with a basic set of skills and insights sufficient to be integrated onto the sets of working film productions.
 The course is offered in collaboration with the Georgia Film Academy.

-Pre-requisites: Program Admission and Program Instructor Approval
+• Pre-requisites: Program Admission and Program Instructor Approval

-FILM 1510 GFA Set Construction and
+FILM 1510 GFA Set Construction and Painting (6)

-Painting (6)

 Designed to equip students with entry-level skills and knowledge of set construction for the film and episodic television industries.
 Students will participate in class projects that include reading blueprints, set safety, use of power tools, carpentry, scenic paint and sculpting.
 Additionally, emphasis will be placed on set etiquette including, but not limited to attitude and professionalism.
 The course is offered in collaboration with the Georgia Film Academy.

 Pre-requisites: FILM 1100 - GFA Introduction to On-Set Film Production with a minimum grade of 'C'

-FILM 2010 Advanced Skills for Film and Television Production
+FILM 2010 Advanced Skills for Film and Television Production I (3)

-I (3) Reinforcing the foundational knowledge gained in Film 1010 & 1020, reinforce the structure embedded in the hierarchy and work environment found in the Film and Television Production Industry.
+Reinforcing the foundational knowledge gained in Film 1010 & 1020, reinforce the structure embedded in the hierarchy and work environment found in the Film and Television Production Industry.
 Emphasis is placed on the students understanding of the fundamental elements, principles and theories of film production, including the classical stage, set and location environments.
 Hands on instructional exercises reproduces production department environments, responsibilities, protocols, etiquette and ethics used daily by production assistants.

-FILM 1010 - Basic Skills of Film and Television Production I FILM 1020 - Basic Skills of Film and Television Production II
+- Pre-requisites: All required - FILM 1010 Basic Skills of Film and Television Production I - o FILM 1020 Basic Skills of Film and Television Production II

-FILM 2020 Advanced Skills for Film and Television Production
+FILM 2020 Advanced Skills for Film and Television Production II (3)

-II (3) Building on the fundamentals gained from the course Film 2010, students will broaden the exploration of the business of Film and Television Production by better understanding the scheduling and budgeting process.
+Building on the fundamentals gained from the course Film 2010, students will broaden the exploration of the business of Film and Television Production by better understanding the scheduling and budgeting process.
 Stressing the importance of the Pre-Production strategy as the foundation for an effective production model.
 Students will be introduced to production skills that are intrinsic to the success of any type of production.
 Advanced rigorous exposure to crew responsibilities, locations logistics and organizational expectations.